ryannix123/kestra-podman/kestra-openshift-deployment/README.md

 - Persistent storage for Kestra, PostgreSQL, and Elasticsearch
 - Secure HTTPS Route for the UI (with TLS edge termination and redirect)
 - Non-root container configuration
+- ✅ Docker sidecar disabled for OpenShift compatibility

 ---

 ## 📦 Included Files

-- `values.yaml`: Helm configuration for OpenShift compliance
+- `values.yaml`: Helm configuration for OpenShift compliance and Docker disabled
 - `pvc-kestra.yaml`: PVC definitions (namespace-agnostic)
 - `README.md`: This guide